Kaldei/KDN/source/content/containers/Kubectl.md

  > Mark the node as unschedulable and empty it from its pods.
  >
  > **<font color=red>kubectl drain</font> myNode <font color=red>--ignore-daemonsets</font>**</br>
- > Allows to drain node even if there are DaemonSets (DaemonSet can create Pods that ignore unschedulable taints).
+ > Allows to drain node even if there are DaemonSets (DaemonSets can create Pods that ignore unschedulable taints).
  >
  > **<font color=red>kubectl drain</font> myNode <font color=red>--force</font>**</br>
- > Allows to drain node even if there are Pods that are not declared in the controller (pods not in Job, DaemonSet, ReplicationSet, ...).
-Warning: pods that are not in the controller will lost.
+ > Allows to drain node even if there are Pods that are not declared in the controller (Pods not in Job, DaemonSet, ReplicationSet, ...).
+ > Warning: pods that are not in the controller will be lost.

 ---